WfeLsr/Optimal-processing-of-a-seismic-signal/README.md

 b.
 We then predict the synthesis signal corresponding to the model found.
 c.
 We calculate the FPE and deduce the minimum order.

+You can find more information in the attached .pdf file